Your next career adventure is around the corner – with the help of a recruitment agency, finding a job in Europe can be a smooth and seamless process.

 It’s a candidate-led market at the moment and people have choices.
 Workplaces are increasingly saying: ‘how can we get the best out of you from the time you’re in the office.’
 It isn’t about doing a certain number of hours a day.
 So, on your CV, emphasize your contributions and achievements, even if it was for only a year.
 There is also an increase in hybrid roles: for example, a position that combines PA and finance functions, or PA and project tasks.

 As one of the world’s biggest economic blocs employing more than 200 million people (according to the European Commission), Europe has a well-developed recruitment agencies network.
 Candidates looking to find a new job in Europe with an agency typically engage specialist international recruiters.

 - Tiger Recruitment specializes in PA/secretarial positions, from graduate administrators to executive assistants, across Europe.

-- Adecco is one of the big names in the industry with offices globally, as is Hudson, a talent management specialist.
+- Adecco is one of the big names in the industry.
+They have offices throughout Europe and globally, as is Hudson, a talent management specialist.

 - Laurence Simons, which caters to legal and compliance recruitment, has European offices in London, Amsterdam, Geneva, Paris, and Frankfurt.

 - Approach People Recruitment claims to be one of the top five most socially-engaged staffing agencies.
-In Europe, they operate from Paris, Lyon, Dublin, Barcelona, and Geneva.
+They’re all over Europe, operating from Paris, Lyon, Dublin, Barcelona, and Geneva.

 - Volt focuses on engineering, IT, life sciences, telecoms and data/analytics with offices in Belgium, France, and the UK.